Button Battery Dangers For Children

 What should I do if my child swallows a button battery?

 Take immediate action.
-Go straight to the hospital if you think your child has swallowed or put a button battery in their nose or ears.
+Go straight to your nearest hospital emergency department if you think your child has swallowed a button battery, or put a button battery in their nose or ears.

 Honey can help